opf/openproject/docs/glossary/README.md

 ### Group

-A Group in OpenProject is defined as a list of users which can be assigned to a project with a selected [role](#role).
+A Group in OpenProject is defined as a list of users which can be added as a member to projects with a selected [role](#role).
+Groups can also be assigned to work packages.
 New groups can be defined in Administration -> Users and permissions -> Groups.

 ## H